 This articles goes step by step on how to move Acctivate and its data to a new server.

 Acctivate can be moved to a new server computer at any time.
 Please read through all of the instructions before you begin.
-The following article applies to companies that are running a local, on-premise copy of Acctivate.
+The following article applies to companies that are running a local, on-premises copy of Acctivate.

 NOTE: If you are using a different version of SQL Server other than the default Express 2019 version that Acctivate creates, please review the SQL Server setup for Acctivate article linked below first before continuing here.

-This article assumes that you will be using the SQL Server Express 2019 instance that Acctivate installs by default.
+This article assumes that you will be using the SQL Server Express 2022 instance that Acctivate installs by default.
 If this isn't the case, then for steps on setting up SQL Server properly for Acctivate to connect with it, start with the SQL Server for Acctivate article.
-That guide outlines the various settings that Acctivate normally does on it's own during the default Express 2019 install and will be needed in any custom install.
+That guide outlines the various settings that Acctivate normally does on its own during the default Express 2019 install and will be needed in any custom install.

 - A. Install Acctivate on NEW server